Rudolf Pfnor

 Rudolf Pfnor later spelt Rodolphe Pfnor (* 1824 in Darmstadt; † 1909 in Paris) was a German–French artist who specialised mainly in copper and steel engraving.

 Life

-Pfnor was born in Darmstadt in 1824 as the son of the inventor and woodcutter Johann Wilhelm Gottlieb Pfnor (19 December 1792 – 9 June 1869); in 1846 he moved to Paris.
+Pfnor was born in Darmstadt, Grand Duchy of Hesse, in 1824 as the son of the inventor and woodcutter Johann Wilhelm Gottlieb Pfnor (19 December 1792 – 9 June 1869); in 1846 he moved to Paris.

 There he became a pioneer of the arts industriels, i.e. the idea of arts and crafts.
 Pfnor also excelled as a publicist in this field.
 In this context, he collaborated with intellectuals of his time, such as Anatole France.
 He became famous for his graphic documentations of castles such as those of Anet, Fountainebleau and Heidelberg.

 Pfnor's graphic work is actively traded on the art market.
 By contrast, Pfnor's drawings are rare on the art market.

 His work can be found in the British Museum, among other places.